 A. The firm’s fax number is 1-888-474-0614.
 This is a toll-free number, so please note the area code.

 Q. What forms of payment does the firm accept?:

 A. For client convenience, we accept payment via cash, bank checks (ex: cashier checks, official bank checks), money orders, Discover, American Express, Visa, and Mastercard.
 Credit card and debit card transactions are processed via LawPay.

 Q: What areas of law does your firm handle? :

-A. The firm’s practice areas are limited almost exclusively to Family Law dedicated to representing men, Personal Injury, and Criminal Law, though other matters are accepted on a case-by-case basis.
+A. The firm’s practice areas are limited almost exclusively to Personal Injury and Criminal Law, though other matters are accepted on a case-by-case basis.
 Please see the respective practice area links or read more below to gain a better idea of what these areas encompass.

 Q: How do I setup an initial consultation with your firm? :

 A. Please contact the firm via telephone at 1-843-474-0614 (You Must Dial the “1” First) and ask to setup/schedule an initial consultation.
 Appointments with Mr. Lee are set by his paralegal Kate Gill.
 If Ms. Gill is unavailable, please leave a message including your name and telephone number.
 Please be prepared to give your full name, any prior names, and the name or names of any person “adverse” to you (i.e. – especially in a personal injury matter, the person and/or company who would be on the other side of the case).
 This information is used to perform a “conflicts check” in accordance with applicable rules and law.